Officer involved shooting on Big Island

-There is police activity in Lower Kalopa area of Hamakua district due to an officer involved shooting.
+There is police activity in the Lower Kalopa area of Hamakua district.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-Hawai’i Police Department has asked that residents and visitors avoid the area as police are actively searching for the wanted male suspect.
+HPD have asked that residents and visitors avoid the area as police are actively searching for a wanted male suspect.

 Hawai’i Police Department said they are searching for an armed suspect that was last seen on foot in the area of Highway 19 near the 40 mile marker, Lower Kalopa area of Hamakua district.